Shivarajunayak/-Docker-Mastery/README.md

 <i><b>Note</b>: write ```localhost:8100``` in your browser now to see the output</i>

-<b>The process of taking an application and configuring it to
+### Containerization
-run as a container is called “containerizing”.
-Sometimes we call it “Dockerizing” </b>
+<i>The process of taking an application and configuring it to run as a container is called “containerizing”.
+Sometimes we call it “Dockerizing” </i>

 ### Containerization process for an app:
 <b>1.</b> Start with your application code
 <b>2.</b> Create a Dockerfile that describes your app, its dependencies, and how to run it
 <b>3.</b> Feed this Dockerfile into the docker image build